-As we mentioned before Urban Planning must be accompanied by sustainability concept.
-Here where we should stand and understand that city is more than the sum of its parts.
+As we mentioned before Urban Planning must be accompanied by the sustainability concept.
+Here where we should stand and understand that the city is more than the sum of its parts.
 It is a whole living thing that is constantly changing, evolving and morphing into an ever more ECO-Friendly and welcoming entity which can be achieved through innovative sustainable solutions such as following:

 a) Sustainable and Affordable Housing

 Census population doubles which require more housing spaces, yet our goal to meet the needs of the present without compromising the ability of future generations to meet their own needs.

 Sustainable Housing means “housing which contributes to community building, to social justice, and to economic viability at a local level” (Morgan and Talbot, 2001, p.
 321).

 Morgan and Talbot argue that sustainability should be the main principle to design housing and one of the important dimensions of the housing quality.

 Also, Development of Sustainable Housing refers to not only the development of building but also the layout of the housing areas since Quality of Dwelling life is not just simply concerned with having a roof over one’s head and a sufficient amount of living space, but also with social and psychological satisfaction.

 Affordable Housing has become a commonly used term for summarizing the nature of the housing difficulty in many nations.
 He identifies six elements of measuring housing expenditure to an income ratio to measure housing affordability.

 Here is “Alejandro Aravena” comes with an innovative solution for Housing Affordability through his architectural philosophy.

 b) Zero-Carbon Cities